prashanthramakrishnan/TravelerReviewApp/README.md

 - Styling and animations are minimum, I used Android CardView to show the list and LinearLayout with TextViews for the details screen, everything is pretty straight-forward
 - If a photo is present it is shown in the details screen, I used Glide to load images.
+- I Decided to not use dependency injection although in my first commit I did use Dagger2 and later reverted it back.
+- I used the MaterialRatingBar library to show the rating stars in the app (Quite a handy one!).
 - There is no database in this application, data is shown as is from the API calls!
+- Networking errors are shown as-is.
 - Tested on Moto G4 running Android 7.0, I don't prefer using the Emulator.
 - Development tools: Android Studio-3.5.2 with Gradle-3.5.2, Gradle wrapper-5.4.1.